Presented by: Lincoln City Cultural Center 540 NE Highway 101 Lincoln City, Oregon 97367

 Opening reception: Friday, Dec.
 8th 5pm-7pm

-*The piece seen to the left is my newest completed work, featuring Edmonia Lewis (1844-1907.)
+*The piece seen to the left features Edmonia Lewis (1844-1907.)
 Edmonia was a sculptor, born in New York to Native American (Ojibway) and African American (Haitian) parents.
 She has a very interesting history, worth looking up.
 Her work was highly acclaimed and sometimes controversial, but she is left out of art history, probably due to being a woman of color.
 I decided to create this piece specifically for the Chiaroscuro exhibit, using mosaic to bring a story out of shadow while using a sepia-toned palette to explore light and shadow in a more literal way.
 All materials used in this mosaic are salvaged and each piece is hand-cut glass (the background has images and words under glass to share snippets of information about Edmonia Lewis.)